RidwanAz/Darey.io_Devops_Project/Git_project/Git.md

 This command adds a new remote repository called origin with the URL https://github.com/RidwanAz/git_lesson.git, pushes the current branch (main) to the remote repository origin and sets the upstream branch to main.

 ![git branch](images/gitpush.png)

 Note that "Password for 'https://RidwanAz@github.com': <PAT>" PAT should be replaced with our personal access token

- In order to push changes to the remote repository on github, we need the http link of the remote location.

-     git remote origin -v
- Add remote origin before pushing changes.

-     git remote add origin https://github.com/Ridwan010/darey_io.git Push Changes to your github account

-     git push -u origin main
-***Note: After pushing changes to github, a prompt will be brought up asking for your username and password to your github account in order to push changes.***

-###

 ### Clonning a remote repository from your local environment